Getdeck/Getdeck.github.io/beiboot/client.md

 ## Beiboot Python Client
 ### Task Overview
-Beiboot comes with a dedicated Python package which handles the following client processes:
+Beiboot comes with a dedicated Python package that handles the following client processes:
 * ordering a new Beiboot cluster (with arguments)
 * deleting an existing Beiboot cluter
 * downloading the _kubeconfig_ and saving it to `~/.getdeck/<cluster-name>.yaml`